aomlomics/labelmaker/README.md

 Labelmaker produces letter size PDF files intended to be printed on Cryo-Babies label sheets, part number [LCRY-1700](https://www.divbio.com/product/lcry-1700) (Diversified Biotech).
 These are 1.28-inch x 0.5-inch labels in a grid of 5 x 17 labels.<sup>[1](#footnote1)</sup>

-Label sheets are generated from TEX files using `lualatex`.
+Label sheets are generated from TeX files using `lualatex`.
 If the number of samples including replicates exceeds 85 (the number of labels per sheet), multiple TeX files will be produced and should be converted to PDF.

 Run `lualatex` from the directory containing the PNG files and TeX file using the commands below.